Medical Oncology for Head and Neck Cancers

 In many cases, chemotherapy is given along with radiation.
 This is called chemoradiation.
 The chemotherapy is given for two reasons: to kill the cancer cells and to make them more sensitive to radiation (called radiosensitization).

-• Fatigue is very common with treatment and tends to begin a few weeks into therapy.
+- Fatigue (feeling very tired) can start a few weeks into therapy.
 Fatigue often gets better slowly over the weeks and months following treatment.

-• Nausea and vomiting can happen with many systemic therapies.
+- Nausea and vomiting: some treatments can make you feel sick.
 Talk to your care team so they can prescribe medications to help you control nausea and vomiting.

-• Your appetite may decrease and the taste of things may change.
-People often report a metallic taste in their mouth or they may not like foods they used to.
-A dietitian can help you with these changes in the hopes of keeping up your weight during treatment.
+- Change in appetite: You may not feel like eating.
+Food may taste different, even metallic.
+A dietitian can help you with these changes.
 Taste changes often get better, but it can take up to a year for some people.

-Many of these side effects will get better in the weeks and months following treatment, but some can last longer.
-Talk with your care team about any side effects you may be having.
+These side effects may get better in the weeks to months after treatment.
+Some may last longer.
+Always talk to your care team about any side effects you are having so they can help you manage them.